th0masb/hyperopic/README.md

 of their [cloud development kit](https://aws.amazon.com/cdk/).

-The main engine deployment is mostly serverless and uses a couple of lambda functions for computation alongside a dynamodb table for opening moves.
+The main engine deployment is mostly serverless and uses a couple of lambda functions alongside a dynamodb table for opening moves.
+The first lambda tracks the progress of a game and calls the second to compute our move when needed.
 The Lichess API model is pull based and requires a process polling an event stream constantly to detect and respond to challenges, so this is running on a tiny ECS cluster.
-It is aimed to have 99.9% available for accepting challenges subject o max concurrent games limit on Lichess.
+The aim is to have 99.9% availability for accepting challenges subject to max concurrent games limit on Lichess.

-The engine is also deployed on a desktop and is slightly stronger but less available for challenging.

 ---